 Unless the N option is used or the @MSD call occurs in breakpoint, batch, or an @ADD stream, MSD will use FUSION full screen mode for its display.
 The status of each drive will be designated by the color of its track count:

-Green - UP Yellow - SU (Suspended) Magenta - RV (Reserved) Red - DN (Down) Blue - NA (Not in the Application) - normally not included; see A, C options.
+Green - UP Yellow - SU (Suspended) Magenta - RV (Reserved) Red - DN (Down) Low Cyan - NA (Not Available) - normally not included; see A, C options.
 Gray - X2 (Secondary Unit Duplex Partner)

 With FUSION, the track count of fixed drives is shown in normal intensity, that of removable drives in low intensity.
 If only removable drives were selected, however, their tracks are shown in normal intensity.

 Without FUSION, the track count of fixed drives is separated by an equals sign (FIXDRV=12345), that of removable drives by a colon (REMDRV:12345).

 By default MSD displays each drive name and its remaining tracks.
 The TKD parameter described later may be used to control the presence and format of other items in this section of the display.

 If the K option is used, tracks will be shown as kilotracks, rounded down to the nearest multiple of 1000.
 If the TKD parameter 8 or 9 is used, tracks will be shown as 8-bit or 9-bit kilobytes, or megabytes if M is also used.

 See also individual keywords for selecting display granularity: TRK, KTR, POS, 8KB, 9KB, 8MB, 9MB.

 If FUSION is used and MHFS is configured, then, depending on FUSION settings, local drive names will have a white or gray background and shared drives will have a cyan background.
 If FUSION is not used, you will need the U option to display the status and directory of individual drives.

 MSD is able to detect and use terminal sizes larger than the standard 24x80.